 I want now to look more closely at those Afghan women Laura Bush claimed were "rejoicing" at their liberation by the Americans.
 This necessitates a discussion of the veil, or the burqa, because it is so central to contemporary concerns about Muslim women.
-This will set the stage for a discussion of how anthropologists, feminist an-thropologists in particular, contend with the problem of difference in a global world.
+This will set the stage for a discussion of how anthropologists, feminist anthropologists in particular, contend with the problem of difference in a global world.
+In the conclusion, I will return to the rhetoric of saving Muslim women and offer an alternative.